top of page

 • Proof of self-employment in your home country (e.g., business registration, VAT ID)

-Note: Self-employed nannies are recommended to have liability insurance that covers their professional activities.
+Self-employed nannies are advised to take out professional liability insurance covering their activities.

 Ready to apply online?